4 Steps for Babies with Cradle Cap

 3. APPLY ALL OVER OINTMENT

-Just before bed, smear a good bit of our All Over Ointment on your baby's head where he has cradle cap.
+Just before bed, smear a good bit of our All Over Ointment on your baby's head where he has dry skin.
 Don't worry if it gets on Baby's hair!
 Our Ointment is thick (but not greasy) so it's best to save this step for bedtime and let it work its magic overnight.
 You're looking for a medium-thick layer here—you won't have to rub it in all the way, but smooth it in just enough so it won't rub off everywhere.
 And great news—it's safe for fabrics, so any residue you do get on linens or sheets will wash out in the laundry!

 4. MORNING BATH TO REMOVE RESIDUE